MrStahlfelge/mosaik/README.md

 No dependencies.
 For use in Mosaik executors and dApps.

 ### serialization-gson
 Java.
-Json schema definition and reference implementation of serialization of common model classes.
+Json schema definition and reference implementation of serialization and deserialization of common-model classes.

 Depends on common-model, Gson.
 For use in Mosaik executors and dApps.

+### serialization-jackson
+Java.
+Json serialization of common-model classes.

+Depends on common-model, jackson.
+For use in Mosaik dApps, mostly intended to be used with Spring.

 ### common-runtime
 Kotlin.
 Platform-agnostic reference implementation of Mosaik client runtime